Policies & Reservations

 Failure to adhere to these policies will result in the loss of privileges to use the FERC.

 - Absolutely no food or drink allowed in this facility

-- Students must not interrupt a class to use the data feeds
+- Students will not be allowed to interrupt a class to use the data feeds

-- Students must not tamper with or harm computer equipment
+- Students are not allowed to tamper with or harm the computer equipment

 - Students are not permitted to install software on the computers

 - When a class is in session, only students in that class may use the facility